divyakumari12/JavaScript/README.md

-This is JavaScript Basics to Advenced
+This is JavaScript Basics to Advanced.